 DSAs use Google's advanced crawling technology to comb your website content for relevant search terms to target and use in your ad targeting and ad copy.

 “Ideal for advertisers with a well-developed website or a large inventory, Dynamic Search Ads use your website to target your ads and can help fill in the gaps of your keywords-based campaigns.”

-For example, if you are a PPC agency running Dynamic Search Ads, and a user searches "PPC agency pricing models," it's possible that Google might show your DSA to that user and send them to a blog post you’ve published titled “Different PPC Agencies Pricing Models.”
+For example, if you're a PPC agency running Dynamic Search Ads, and a user searches "PPC agency pricing models," it's possible Google will show your DSA and send them to a blog post you published titled The Pros And Cons Of Different PPC Agency Pricing Models.

-Or, if you've specified your DSA campaign to only send traffic to key service pages, it could send that user directly to your pricing page.
+Or, if you've specified your DSA campaign to send traffic to key service pages, it could send that user directly to your pricing page.